get-template/react-app-template/README.md

 # Clean React App template
 A clean React app created with [Create React App](https://github.com/facebook/create-react-app)

+It is much faster to use than `npx create-react-app my-app`!

 This template:
 1. Removes unnecessary files
 2. Simplifies index.html